r4victor/tenthousandmeters/content/blog/python_bts_13.md

 Note that a thread that is forced to release the GIL waits until another thread takes it, so the I/O-bound thread acquires the GIL after one switch interval.
 Without this logic, the convoy effect would be even more severe.

 Now, how much is 5 ms?
-It depends on how long the I/O operations are.
+It depends on how much time the I/O operations take.
 If a thread waits for seconds until the data on a socket becomes available for reading, extra 5 ms do not matter much.
 But some I/O operations are really fast.
 For example, [`send()`](https://man7.org/linux/man-pages/man2/send.2.html) blocks only when the send buffer is full and returns immediately otherwise.
 So if the I/O operations take microseconds, then milliseconds of waiting for the GIL may have a huge impact.

 The echo server without the CPU-bound thread handles 30k RPS, which means that a single request takes about 1/30k ≈ 30 µs.
 With the CPU-bound thread, `recv()` and `send()` add extra 5 ms = 5,000 µs to every request each, and a single request now takes 10,030 µs.
 This is about 300x more.
 Thus, the throughput is 300x less.
 The numbers match.